 Occupy Didn’t Just “Change the Conversation.”
 It Laid the Foundation for a New Era of Radical Protest.

-Five years later, it’s worth looking more closely at what Occupy built.
+It’s worth looking more closely at what Occupy built.

 OCTOBER ISSUE | September 17, 2016

-Five years ago, on the morning of September 17th, 2011, the only continuous inhabitant of Lower Manhattan’s Zuccotti Park was a bronze statue of a businessman, seated permanently on a bench on the park’s west side.
+On the morning of September 17th, 2011, the only continuous inhabitant of Lower Manhattan’s Zuccotti Park was a bronze statue of a businessman, seated permanently on a bench on the park’s west side.

 That, of course, was before hundreds of demonstrators descended and built an encampment to protest the power of the 1%.
 By September 24th, when video of a New York City police officer pepper-spraying members of Occupy Wall Street garnered national attention, the newly rechristened Liberty Plaza Park had become home to a welcome booth, a kitchen, a childcare zone, an arts and culture area, medical and legal teams, a media-production center and a library.